SamBroner/ContributionCalendar/README.md

 | size | number | 16 | Size of each day cell in pixels |
 | gap | number | 2 | Gap between cells in pixels |
 | theme | Theme | defaultTheme | Theme configuration object |

+## Shape Rules

+The calendar uses different shapes and segmentation rules based on the number of active habits:

+1. **Single Habit**: A simple square cell, filled with the habit's color.
+2. **Two Habits**: A square cell split diagonally from top-right to bottom-left, creating two triangular segments.
+3. **Three Habits**: A hexagonal cell divided into three equal segments.
+4. **Four Habits**: A square cell subdivided into four equal smaller squares.
+5. **Five or More Habits**: A pentagonal cell divided into n equal radial segments, where n is the number of habits.

+Each segment's color intensity represents the relative value of that habit's contribution for the day.

 ### Habit Configuration